Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

-with $Y^0_t$, $H_{t \bar \g}$, $H_{t \g}$ as in \eqref{C7bis}, \eqref{4.24} for $v = v_t$. \end{itemize} We now observe that \eqref{5.13} can be safely neglected, since $X^{[\r](v_t, 0, \wt Y^\a)}$ is a special vector field and hence, by the proof of Proposition \ref{lemma44}, such equation is identically satisfied.
+\end{itemize} We now observe that \eqref{5.13} can be safely neglected, since $X^{[\r](v_t, 0, \wt Y^\a)}$ is a special vector field and hence, by the proof of Proposition \ref{lemma44}, such equation is identically satisfied.
 It is also convenient to decompose the vector field $X_t \= X^{[\r](v_t, 0, \wt Y^\a)}$ into the sum

 Note that $\bX_t$ is independent of $J_t$, while $\bY_t$ depends in a linear way on $J_t - \Jst$.